Griffin family: Main family

 The show revolves around the adventures and activities of the family of Peter Griffin, a bumbling, but well-intentioned, blue-collar worker.
 Peter is an Irish-American Catholic born in Mexico with a prominent Rhode Island and Eastern Massachusetts accent.
 His wife Lois is a stay-at-home mother and piano teacher, and has a distinct New England accent from being a member of the Pewterschmidt family of wealthy socialites.
 Peter and Lois have three children: Meg, their teenage daughter, who is frequently the butt of Peter's jokes due to her "homeliness" and lack of popularity; Chris, their teenage son, who in many respects, appears as a younger version of his father; and Stewie, their diabolical infant son of ambiguous sexual orientation who has adult mannerisms and speaks fluently with an upper-class affected English accent and stereotypical archvillain phrases.
-Living with the family is Brian, the family dog, who is highly anthropomorphized, drinks martinis, occasionally smokes cigarettes, drives a car, and engages in human conversation, though he occasionally acts like a normal dog, for example, he cannot resist chasing a ball.
+Living with the family is Brian, the family dog, who is highly anthropomorphized, drinks martinis, occasionally smokes cigarettes, drives a car, and engages in human conversation, though he occasionally acts like a normal dog; for example, he cannot resist chasing a ball.

 Peter Griffin

-Peter Griffin, voiced by Seth MacFarlane.
-Peter is the father and patriarch of the Griffin family (hence the show’s “family guy”) and is a stereotypical blue-collar worker.
+Peter Löwenbräu Griffin, voiced by Seth MacFarlane.
+Peter is the father and patriarch of the Griffin family (hence the show's "family guy") and is a stereotypical blue-collar worker.
 Leader of the Griffin family, he is Irish-American Catholic.
 Peter is also an obese and bespectacled man who is just a big child.
 He has other roots beside his Irish ones, including African American, Spanish, Scottish and German.
 In an interview with The Advocate, MacFarlane described him as "Archie Bunker without the knowledge of what he's doing.
 He has the mind of a child, basically, and a source of big laughs is when he does not realize he's doing something inappropriate."
 In the season four episode "Petarded", Peter takes an IQ test, and discovers that his low intellect places him in a category slightly below mentally retarded, but higher than a creationist.
 He is incredibly jealous of other attractions Lois has in her life, an attitude that tends to get out of hand in most cases, even assaulting a whale that kissed Lois at SeaWorld.
 In the season three episode "Stuck Together, Torn Apart", Peter and Lois split up because of Peter's jealousy only to discover that Lois has the same character flaw and the two decide to live with their mutually jealous nature.
 Peter has a very short attention span and frequently ends up in bizarre situations, as Chris points out in "Long John Peter", after Peter's parrot dies "He will get over it pretty quickly and then move on to another wacky thing", to which Peter finds a pipe organ and forgets about his parrot.